sroychow/numericalmethods/docs/python.md

 * Python 2 was launched in October 2000 and has been, and still is, very widely used.
 * Python 3 was launched in December 2008 and is a major revision to the language that is not backward compatible.
 * Python 3 is the future of the Python language and we shall follow this standard in practice.
+* The [Zen of Python](https://en.wikipedia.org/wiki/Zen_of_Python) lists out the essential philosophy of python as a programming language.

 # Why python is popular?